edwardanthony/nestjs-seeder/README.md

 Create a seeder file under `src` folder in your NestJS project and name it `seeder.ts`.

-Or you can use this command, `touch src/seeder.ts`.

 #### src/seeder.ts
 ```typescript
 import { seeder } from 'nestjs-seeder';